The Joy of Love

 Another example: The term “icon” is not meant to imply worship of anyone but the Lord who is represented by the couple and by the family.
 It is our hope that this video will inspire the reading of the entire book, which will clear up any misunderstandings caused by my all-too-brief comments about it.

 Reflect on the ways that your own family has been an icon of God.
 How is this a sign of the Holy Spirit in your family relationships?
-If you are willing to share this publicly, email me your answer to be posted here as a testimony; it will help others discover God’s radical love.
+If you are willing to share this publicly, post your answer in the comments below as a testimony; it will help others discover God’s radical love.

 Chapter 1, Part 2 >>>